Daggerpov/GuestApplication/README.md

 # For whoever's taking over this project:

-Feel free to email me (via the contact in my GitHub profile) with questions.
+Fork this repo, as well as, https://github.com/Daggerpov/GuestApplication and feel free to email me (via the contact in my GitHub profile) with questions.

 ## Development: